lazywithclass/hermes/README.md

 ### The idea

-Being able to speed read technical books.
+Being able to speed read technical books and documents.

 The challenge is that sometimes while reading you encounter code snippets, or chemical formulas, or math expressions, it would be great if those could appear on screen, nicely